CameronBodine/PINGMapper/docs/gettingstarted/PINGWizard.md

 `PINGWizard` is a light-weight interface for launching `PINGMapper` utilities, including running the [tests](Testing.md), processing a [sonar log](./Running.md#process-single-sonar-log), batch process [multiple sonar logs](./Running.md#batch-process-multiple-sonar-recordings), and [updating](./UpdateInstallation.md) the installation.

+For most users, `PINGWizard` is the recommended way to interact with the PING ecosystem after installation.
+It keeps common tasks point-and-click while `PINGInstaller` manages setup and updates behind the scenes.